cezar-r/crypto_martingayle/README.md

 Another potential downside (although rare) is the asset price does not move from one liquidation level to another, meaning we can't make bigger trades.

 ## Closing Notes
-- This readme mainly talked about this strategy being used in crypto as crypto exhanges are more open to large leveraged positions, however this can just as easily work with stocks and other assets.
+- This readme mainly talked about this strategy being used in crypto as crypto exchanges are more open to large leveraged positions, however this can just as easily work with stocks and other assets.
  - As mentioned eariler, the downside is relatively small to the size of our trades.
 Worst comes to worst, we lost the investment in very unique market conditions (the market would have to move 40%+).
 The upside however, is unlimited.
-In the 5x leveraged example, if the asset bottoms out at 33% and fully recovers, we are looking at about a 2640% increase in our investment.

 ## Risk Management
-This is not financial advice, simply it is exploring the math behind leveraged trading To implore this strategy, you must be sure the asset will not hit the Total Liquidation Price Based on the charts, it is recommended you split your trade into no more than 6 trades, as after your 6th trade you will be getting liquidated very quickly.
+- This is not financial advice, simply it is exploring the math behind leveraged trading.
+- To implore this strategy, you must be sure the asset will not hit the Total Liquidation Price.
+- Based on the charts, it is recommended you split your trade into no more than 6 trades, as after your 6th trade you will be getting liquidated very quickly.

 ## Example
 - Below is an example of this strategy in play: